chipsenkbeil/senkbeil.org/content/posts/005-balancing-time.md

 quite a lot of context switching, which prevented me from getting _into the zone_ compared to my previous job.

+...

+How do I keep track of all the different responsibilities I have?

 ### Prioritization is hard

 Context switching can be deadly as an engineer, slowing down or even halting progress towards completing projects.
 If I wasn't careful, my work could quickly lead down a road of unproductivity and frustration.

+...

 How do I ensure that I'm spending my time on the right projects?

+###

+...

 Is there a way to make sure that I'm making progress on multiple initiatives at once?

-### I still want a life outside of work

-...

 ## Solutions